 - Less content is more.

-The goal of the social studies program at RUSVM Preparatory School is to prepare students to demonstrate responsibility and leadership as citizens of a global society.
-In addition to a study of history and geography, we endeavor to impart to our students knowledge of:
+Ross Prep’s social studies program prepares students to demonstrate responsibility and leadership as citizens of a global society.
+Whenever possible, we integrate our host country and the West Indies region into our studies.
+In addition to a study of history and geography, our curriculum includes:

 - Social systems